Kodular/Documentation/docs/components/layout/lists/list-view-image-and-text.md

 |:----:|:-------:|
 |number|1|

-Set ListItem Size.
+Set ListItem Size
 Set it to 1 for Normal size, 2 for Small size and 3 for Big size.

 ### Subtitle Bold